gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 - cross-checking the team needs with the number of participants. --> no musical chairs!

 ### 5. Assess participants’ level of skills and learning interests
-We used our Team ingredients framework and turned it a self-assessment.
+We used our Team ingredients framework and turned it into a self-assessment.
 In preparation for this large event we gamified and automated it using Kahoot!
 Survey platform.
 Participants rated their skill level and learning interest for each of the 11 ingredients using the following scale:
 3 – I can teach it
 2 – I can do it
 1 – I’d like to learn it
 0 – Don’t make me do it.
-Data collected via Kahoot was later used for generating participants’ cards.
+Data collected via Kahoot was later used to generate the individual participants’ cards.

 ### 6. Prepare Participants cards
 At a minimum, have photos with names prepared for each participants.
 We invested a little more time to make participants card looks like game cards.
 Every participant received a card with their photo, name, current role and team ingredients scale.